mrabhiram/CBA/README.md

 CBA
 ===

-College project.
 Class based Association algorithm implemented on a continuous data stream to mine frequent association patterns.
 --------------------------------------------------------------------
 A data mining project to implement class based association algorithm , which generates frequent patterns and rules, with the help of support and confidence.
 The dataset used is mushroom.dat .
 This consists of huge data of mushrooms whether it is edible or poisonous, depending on its 23 properties.